microsoft/playwright-testing-service/docs/quickstart.md

 1. Sign in to the [Playwright portal](https://aka.ms/mpt/portal) using your Azure account credentials.
 You may want to bookmark the website.

+1. You might get "No subscriptions found.", even if you enabled the Playwright Resource provider [here](./onboard-subscription.md), thats most likely because you have the wrong Directory selected.
+To change the Directory, click on your user account profile at the top right and select, "Switch Directory".

 1. Create the Workspace.
   ![Create new workspace](https://github.com/microsoft/playwright-testing-service/assets/12104064/7ce589a1-9e77-4dd1-b0d6-d3164a4336fa)